 CS GO Config

-The most personal thing you can have in Counter-Strike Global Offensive is your Config although it’s copied from pro players more than adjusted to us.
+The most personal thing you can have in Counter-Strike Global Offensive is your Config.
+Most people copy configs from pro players more than adjusted one for themselves.
+A lot of individuals are looking for things like cs go config pro.
 Why ?
-Simply because it takes a lot of work to make one for yourself, and for most people it’s hard to understand the meaning of all these commands.
+Only because it takes a lot of work to make one for yourself, and for most people, it’s hard to understand the meaning of all these commands.
 So why not copying something that is already made and tested by the best right?
-Well, it’s more like buying the same outfit as your favourite actor is wearing in his size, it will not fit you and will look silly.
+Well, it’s more like buying the same outfit as your favourite actor is wearing in his size, it will not fit you and will look silly on you.
 What we will show you in this article is how to get that great outfit but in your size.
-Most settings in CS GO CONFIG are adjusted to the person which made it, so running it on different resolution then the owner will give you an absolutely different feel of it.
+Most settings in CS GO CONFIG are working for the person who made it, so running it on different resolution then the owner will give you an entirely different feel of it.
 Of course, we should use common useful changes which pro players are using, like zoomed out radar or wall wipes when moving, but we can just add it to our very own config instead of copying everything as it is.
-We will show you how to do this !
+We will show you how to do this!

 - \Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg

-Inside this folder you will see lots of configs and that will be our mother/source place to store them.
+Inside this folder, you will see lots of configs and that will be our mother/source place to store them.
 The second place is recently added by Valve to separate config storages for other accounts used on the same computer.
-If your settings are not copied to the new account which you’re logging in to the same PC it means that your config is stored in here:
+If your settings are not copying to the new account which you’re logging in to the same PC it means that you can find your config in here:

 - \Steam\userdata\00000000\730\local\cfg where “00000000” is your steam ID.

-All we need to do is creating a text document and save it as .cfg file and that’s it.
-We got our own config !
+All we need to do is creating a text document and save it as a .cfg file, and that’s it.
+We got our config!
 Most people nowadays is adding commands to autoexec.cfg which we can find in the game folder.
 I will recommend you doing so if you are new or not feeling comfortable with editing it at all.
-Autoexec is a great choice and it will automatically load your commands every time you start the game.
-Now knowing where and how we can add commands let’s take a look at commands.
-I will start with most common which people like to customize for themselves and explain you all what they are for.
+Autoexec is an excellent choice, and it will automatically load your commands every time you start the game.
+Now knowing where and how we can add commands let’s take a look at it.
+I will start with most common which people like to customise for themselves and explain you all of them.